kumarlearns6767/gptravo/README.md

    > Footer Section startes at line no 344.
 This section has 4 differents divs having 4 diffferents links and sub lins including copyright information and Website creator information (me/my company).

-   > The website will has features like Lazy Loading, High speed loading of the site, less routing and SPA type site in future versions.
+   > The website will have features like Lazy Loading, High speed loading of the site, less routing and SPA type site in future versions.

 If you want to purchase this landing page service then please connect with me on Linkedin - lalit kumar ex-Deloitte. and If you want to hire me for job/contract please do the same.